cs3org/OCM-API/IETF-RFC.md

 ## Fields

 * REQUIRED shareWith (string)
-          Consumer specific identifier of the user, group or federation the provider wants to share the resource with.
+          OCM Address of the user, group or federation the provider wants to share the resource with.
 This is known in advance.
 Please note that the consumer service endpoint is known in advance as well, so this is no part of the request